Updates about what is happening on our farm and new/upcoming products in the farm store

 Whole or half Market hogs to be butchered for your freezer - TAKING ORDERS NOW

-We have a few market hogs that will be ready for sale after Thanksgiving, claim yours today!
+We have a few market hogs ready for purchase!
+Claim yours today!

 Sarah's Blog: D'Agata's Farm Daughter